How to refurb alloy wheels

 What kind of damage can happen to an alloy wheel?

-If the impact is especially hard, an alloy wheel could even split, meaning the entire part needs to be replaced and a spare fitted until you can get into a garage and have a brand new wheel fixed to your car.
+If the impact is especially hard, an alloy wheel could split, meaning the entire part needs to be replaced and a spare fitted until you can get into a garage and have a new wheel fixed to your car.

-Dust particles and small stones will also chip away the paint on alloy wheels over time resulting in the degradation of the paint.
+Dust particles and small stones will also chip away the paint on alloy wheels over time, resulting in the degradation of the paint.

 How much will a repair cost?